AllenInstitute/AllenSDK/doc_template/connectivity.rst

 Voxel-Level Projection Data
 ---------------------------

 The CCF-registered AAV projection signal is also available for download as a set of 3D volumes for each experiment.
-The following data volumes are available for download:

-    - **projection density**: sum of detected projection pixels / sum of all pixels in voxel
-    - **injection_fraction**: fraction of pixels belonging to manually annotated injection site
-    - **injection_density**: density of detected projection pixels within the manually annotated injection site
-    - **data_mask**: binary mask indicating if a voxel contains valid data.
-Only valid voxels should be used for analysis.
+For more information, see the :doc:`grid data page </connectivity_grid_data>`.

 Code Examples